Systemized/Weather-Panel/README.md

 # Weather-Panel
-Weather web-app built on Angular/Typescript
+Weather Forecast web-app built on Angular/Typescript

 ## Weather App
-This is an Weather webapp build using Angular 19.
+This is an Weather webapp build using Angular v19.
 It displays current weather and a 5-day forecast for any city.
 The app fetches weather data from the OpenWeatherMap API and supports both metric and imperial units.

 ### Features
 - Current Weather: Displays the current temperature, weather condition, humidity, and wind speed.